transferhp/zip_product_classification/README.md

 Due to the nature of craweling data, it is expected to see empty or blank for name or description about a product.

-Next we will look what is the distribution for different level of product category.
+Then I check the distribution of product category at different level.

 <center>Product category distribution at level 0</center>